panoseti/quabo_master/ReadMe.txt

+v20.6(7):
+1) added async logic for anytrigger mode, so the anytrigger signal will last for 10us(100MHz). therefore, the other 3 quabos will not miss the anytrigger signal.
+2) registered the 256 pixel signals, and used LUT to speed up the logic for the timing requirement.

 v20.4(5):
 1) added any trigger.
    when one quabo gets a ph event, other three quabos will be triggered by the ANYTRIG pin.